aaronicsubstances/cs_and_math_lib/README.md

   1. Implementation of multi-way merge algorithm (a.k.a. k-way merge).
   1. Implementation of tournament loser tree for use with k-way algorithm.
   1. Implementation of Unix diff normal format
+  1. Implementation of a generic notification handling mechanism.
   1. Generating Permutations and Combinations
   1. Generating Cartesian Products
   1. Dijsktra Shortest-Path Graph Algorithm